 If the v-sit is a bit advanced for you as it's a full, long-held position, you’re not alone.
 Rest assured that you can get there, though!
 Doing these modifications first will help you transition to being able to perform a v-sit.

 - An easier exercise than the v-sit that focuses on similar muscles is the dead bug, so you may want to start with that move first.
-To do a dead bug, Losefo tells us to “lay supine on the ground, bend the knees and hips to a 90-degree angle at both joints, and raise arms straight up to the sky.”
+To correctly set up for a dead bug, Losefo tells us to “lay supine on the ground, bend the knees and hips to a 90-degree angle at both joints, and raise arms straight up to the sky.”

 - A second easier that’s easier than the v-sit is a tuck-up.
 To describe that, Kollath says, “this is where you bend the knees as you bring them towards your chest, as opposed to reaching for the "V" shape as you sit up.”
 If this is still challenging for you, she says, “you can support yourself even more (if needed) by resting the hands on the floor behind your butt.”